Dream Decks

 Blur the Edges

-Grow perennials, shrubs, or small trees at one end of your deck to create a sense of enchantment (and add privacy).
-Plus, the plantings will help blend your deck with the surrounding garden.
-Include your favorite fragrant plants (such as lilacs or gardenias) to complete your magical setting.
+Grow perennials, shrubs, or small trees at one end of your deck to create a sense of enchantment (and to add a bit of privacy).
+The plantings will also help blend your deck with a surrounding garden.
+Include your favorite fragrant plants, such as lilacs or gardenias, to complete the magical setting.

 Here's a hint: Place your taller plantings right up against your deck to make it clear there's a barrier.